imlasky/imlasky.github.io/projects/_posts/2022-05-31-temp-project-website.md

 Last was to add my custom domain.
 I first needed to add the apex domain redirect, so I followed the[Github tutorial](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain)on that.
 After that, I needed to add the `www` subdomain, so I followed the[instructions](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain-and-the-www-subdomain-variant)on that one.

 After a bit of refreshing, I was successfully able to navigate to a page with my domain that said "Hello Worl" becuase I forgot to type "d" -- felt like a great beginning.

+---

+[1]<a name="1"></a> I have since learned much more about these tools since my initial writing and understand that CSS is a defining characteristic of the look and feel of these pages.
+I talk a bit more about what I learned in a [later blog post]()